French to Vietnamese video translation | AI tool | HeyGen

 Processing time depends on video length and audio quality, but shorter videos can often be translated and exported within a short time.

-Some plans may offer limited access for testing, but professional export features and full subtitle downloads usually require a paid plan.
+Some plans may offer limited access for testing, but professional export features and full subtitle downloads typically require a paid plan.

 Translate videos into 175+ languages